needle-mirror/com.unity.ui.builder/Documentation~/UI.Builder.md

 1. Displays built-in elements under a **Unity** heading.
 1. Displays project defined factory elements and UXML files (with .uxml extension) under a **Project** heading.
 This includes assets inside both the `Assets/` and `Packages/` folders.
 1. Can double click to create new element instance in the root.
 1. Items that have corresponding .uxml assets will have an "Open" button visible that will open the asset for editing in the UI Builder.
+The currently open .uxml asset in the Library will be grayed out and will not be instantiable to prevent infinite recursion.
 1. Can click-drag onto a Viewport element to create new instance as a child.
 1. Can click-drag onto a Hierarchy element to create new instance as a child, or between elements to create as a sibling.
 1. Can create (double-click or drag) template instances from other uxml files.